 Everyone knows about Mama’s Fish House, with their 5-star food and breathtaking views.
 A rumor started years ago about how Mama Doris actually acquired this stunning property.
 It’s been said that Papa Floyd, her husband, actually won it in a poker game!
 While this story wouldn’t be the craziest thing Mama Doris and Floyd have done, it’s not the truth.
 The story of how Mama’s Fish House came about is actually much more exciting than a poker game!

 In 1960, a very young Floyd and Doris packed their 2 1/2-year-old son and necessary provisions into a 38-foot sailboat, leaving San Diego for the Marquesan Islands, 3,600 miles south.
-At this time there was no electrical navigation aids.
+At this time there were no electrical navigation aids.
 As many sea captains before him, Floyd navigated by sun sights taken with a sextant.
 Through squalls and spells of no wind, this family of three adventured on the open sea for 36 days, and Mama Doris cooked a hot meal for her family nearly every day!

 After 3 months there, they sailed to Tahiti, where Mama had a daughter, making their family complete.
 This family of four spent time sailing to the Cook Islands, Kingdom of Tonga, New Zealand, French Polynesia, and finally Lahaina.
-Nine years after moving to Maui, they purchased a property to extend their love of food and aloha to others.
-They used their experience abroad to showcase fresh fish, vibrant flavors and above all, a deep sense of respect for the ocean and it’s bounty.
+Nine years after moving to Maui, they purchased property to extend their love of food and aloha to others.
+They used their experience abroad to showcase fresh fish, vibrant flavors, and above all, a deep sense of respect for the ocean and its bounty.

 They may not have won this restaurant in a poker game, but it was definitely a gamble.
 No one thought a fish house would survive in 1973, as steak houses were all the rage.
 But Mama had witnessed the beauty of these dishes on the French Polynesian islands and believed in their ability to transcend popular belief.
 Over 40 years later, she still stands at the helm of her very successful dream.